We love bird watching, and East Texas is a great place for that interest!

-Although the Texas Gulf Coast remains prime bird watching territory, our mild winters in Tyler and East Texas provide great opportunities to watch winter migrants.
-The Texas Bird Records
+Although the Texas Gulf Coast remains a prime bird watching territory, the mild winters in Tyler and East Texas provide great opportunities to watch winter migrants.

-Other popular East Texas sites include Faulkner Park, Lake Fork, the Mineola Nature Preserve, Old Sabine Bottoms WMA, Lake Bob Sandlin, along Toledo Bend Reservoir, and Caddo Lake.
+Popular East Texas birding sites include Lake Fork, the Mineola Nature Preserve, Old Sabine Bottoms WMA, Lake Bob Sandlin, along Toledo Bend Reservoir, Richland Creek WMA, and Caddo Lake.

-We see, and hear, a variety of species near Tyler:
+We see, and hear, a variety of species in our backyard gardens and when visiting various birding sites in East Texas:

 Cardinal |